TL;DR

 This cellular-level thirst starves your mitochondria—the tiny power plants within your cells—of the water they need to produce energy.
 The result is a system-wide energy crisis that manifests as persistent, unexplained fatigue and a host of other debilitating symptoms.

 When your cells are chronically dehydrated, a cascade of negative health events is set in motion.
-This isn't just about feeling tired; it's a foundational issue that can accelerate the aging process and lay the groundwork for serious chronic conditions.
+This isn't just about feeling tired; it's a foundational issue that can accelerate the ageing process and lay the groundwork for serious chronic conditions.

 Your brain is approximately 75% water, and even a minor drop in cellular hydration can impair its function.